Harry Haslam (field hockey)

 Harry Eustace Haslam OBE (7 February 1883 - 7 February 1955) was an English field hockey player from Aston, Warwickshire, who competed in the 1920 Summer Olympics.

 Biography

-Haslam originally played for Worcestershire at county level before moving south and playing his hockey for Ilford and Essex.
-He made his England debut in 1920 and for his work as a Special Constabulary he was awarded the OBE the same year.
+Haslam originally played for Worcestershire at the county level before moving south and playing his hockey for Ilford and Essex.
+He made his England debut in 1920.
+For his work as a Special Constabulary, he was awarded the OBE the same year.

 At the 1920 Olympic Games in Antwerp, he represented Great Britain at the hockey tournament.

-Later in life, Haslam worked for a sports goods manufacturer and worked as an administrator of hockey and a hockey news editor.
+Later in life, Haslam worked for a sports goods manufacturer and served as a hockey administrator and hockey news editor.
 He died at Ilford, London, on his 72nd birthday in February 1955.